srosuna/attendance-certificates-python3/Readme.md

 Script modified by Samuel R Osuna https://srosuna.github.io Twitter @srosuna1
-If you consider a donation, please send paypal to https://paypal.me/srojas1974[https://paypal.me/srojas1974](https://www.paypal.com/paypalme/srojas1974) or to this BTC address 19Tf35zTRuJ9kijWWv2ZTUSq7zkmgAGEVf This motivates us to continue developing
+If you consider a donation, please send paypal to https://paypal.me/srojas1974

+Or to this BTC address 19Tf35zTRuJ9kijWWv2ZTUSq7zkmgAGEVf This motivates us to continue developing

 **Warning:**